 Omakase (665 Townsend St.) - 1 Star

 Another exclusive but oh-so-worth-it sushi spot, Omakase seats just 13 people.
 But what a lucky 13 they must be!
 Test your mettle with their premium sake pairing on your next visit.
 Open for dine-in service, curbside/takeout, and delivery.

 The Progress (1525 Fillmore St.) - 1 Star

 Created by chefs Stuart Brioza and Nicole Krasinski, The Progress offers brunch and dinner menus.
-The brunch menu offers everything from steamed egg tofu to smoke bacon bratwurst.
+The brunch menu offers everything from steamed egg tofu to smoked bacon bratwurst.
 Temporarily closed.
-Returning August 2021.
+Returning October 2021.

 Quince (470 Pacific Ave.) - 3 Stars